alan-turing-institute/autoemulate/CONTRIBUTING.md

 ## Recognising Contributions

-We value and recognise every contribution.
 All contributors will be acknowledged in the [contributors](https://github.com/alan-turing-institute/autoemulate/tree/main#contributors) section of the README.
-Notable contributions will also be highlighted in our sprint demo meetings.

 AutoEmulate follows the [all-contributors](https://github.com/kentcdodds/all-contributors#emoji-key) specifications.
 The all-contributors bot usage is described [here](https://allcontributors.org/docs/en/bot/usage).
-You can see a list of current contributors here.

 To add yourself or someone else as a contributor, comment on the relevant Issue or Pull Request with the following: